rogueunix/redux-sessionstorage-simple/README.md

 }
 ```

-- namespace - If you have saved your entire state tree or parts of your state tree under a namespace you will need to specify it in order to clear that data from LocalStorage.
+- namespace - If you have saved your entire state tree or parts of your state tree under a namespace you will need to specify it in order to clear that data from SessionStorage.

 #### Examples